 Any content on the websites provided as PDFs or other document formats will meet accessibility standards.

-How we test the websites
+How do we test the websites?

 The websites were tested for compliance with the Web Content Accessibility Guidelines V2.1 level AA.
 These tests have been carried out internally using a combination of automated tools and manual checks.